-University Career Services is open to St. John’s University matriculated undergraduate and graduate students of all majors.
+University Career Services is open to St. John’s University matriculated degree-seeking undergraduate and graduate students of all majors.
 We encourage you to begin utilizing University Career Services early and often in your college career.
+Please chat with us.

 Internships are a wonderful way to gain career-related experience while in college.
 An internship is an on-site work experience either directly related to your major or your career interest.
 In today's highly competitive job market, a degree alone often is not enough to secure desired employment.
 Many employers are interested in graduates who possess hands-on, applicable work experience.